 If you have nothing and also do not have good health, you are out of luck, for the most part.

 If you work hard and manage to have something, you could lose everything if you become ill without adequate health insurance coverage.

-The uninsured and under-insured are a growing problem.
-The U.S. Census Bureau estimates 47-million Americans, nearly 16 percent of the population, are without health insurance.
+The medically uninsured and underinsured are a growing problem.
+The U.S. Census Bureau estimates 47-million Americans, or nearly 16 percent of the population, are without health insurance.
+In Pasco County, an estimated 71,000 adults have no health insurance.
 With the current economic turmoil and worsening unemployment situation, these numbers are only going to escalate.

-Government, both at federal and state levels, supports health care directly through various programs like Medicare, Medicaid, Kid-Care, the Veterans Administration, community health centers, etc., and indirectly through research, regulatory and communication agencies.
-Think of the Centers for Disease Control, the Food and Drug Administration and your local Department of Health as examples.
+Government, both at federal and state levels, supports health care directly through various programs like Medicare, Medicaid, KidCare, the Department of Veterans Affairs, community health centers, etc., and indirectly through research and the work of regulatory and communication agencies.
+Think the Centers for Disease Control, the Food and Drug Administration and your local Department of Health as examples.

 But the ever-increasing cost of health care and ever-decreasing available budgets are eroding the government's capability to keep up with the demand.
-Similarly increasing health insurance premiums are adversely affecting employers' ability to support private insurance coverage.
+Similarly, increasing health care insurance premiums are adversely affecting the employer's ability to support private insurance coverage.

-Dr. Rao Musunuru is a cardiologist practicing at Regional Medical Center in Hudson.
-He serves on the boards of Good Samaritan Health Clinic and CARES.
+Dr. Rao Musunuru is a cardiologist practicing at Regional Medical Center in Hudson and serves on the boards of Good Samaritan Health Clinic and CARES.